tevuore/dax64/README.md

 The json_to_model uses flutter foundation package which is not available in plain Dart.
 Replace flutter foundation import with meta package.

+# IDE

+To easy setup for beginners here are notes of my IDE setup.

+Developed with Android Studio Flamingo | 2022.2.1 Patch 1.

+Plugins
+* Dart

 # Byte handling in Dart

 Dart doesn't support 8-bit byte as data type.
 Instead they need to be handled